 We have tried to present the facts clearly and simply to help you navigate the system and help you make the best choice for your children.

 The English school system is divided into educational stages based upon age.
-The school system is split into three levels:
+The school system is usually split into three levels:

 Pupils can leave school on the last Friday in June as long as they will be 16 by the end of that year’s summer holidays.
 However, they must stay in some form of education or training up until the age of 18 if they were born on or after 1 September 1997.
 This could include an apprenticeship or part time work or volunteering whilst also undergoing training.
-You can find further information on the government webpages.
+You can find further information on the government web pages.

 If you are to be employed in the UK for a period of 12 months or more, then your children are required by law to attend school.
-The Local Education Authority will provide a place free of charge for them in a state school near your place of residence.
+The Local Education Authority will provide a place free of charge for them to go to a state school near your place of residence.
 You will need to inform the local authorities in your own country of residence that your children will be schooled in the UK.

 The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.